sjdv1982/seamless/seamless-towards-02.md

 If the mode is "input", a link is created from the child to (part of) the parent.
 The parent will hold a weakref, which is returned on subsequent access.
 The weakref will be hardened when the child builds connections, and re-softened when the child has no more.
-A struct must receive exactly one link.
+(UPDATE: hold a path instead) A struct must receive exactly one link.
 The schemas must match.
 "input" structs may receive one connection.
 Alternatively, "input" structs may receive zero links/connections but have *all* of its children received a link/connection